OpenRailAssociation/osrd-website/content/docs/explanation/models/data-models-full-example/index.en.md

 Most of our example's nodes are regular point switches.
 The path from North station to South station has two cross switches, and there is a double cross switch right before the main line splits into the North-East and South-East lines.

 ![Track sections and points diagram](svg_diagrams/small_infra_rails_n_points.drawio.en.svg)

+It is important to note that these node types are hard-coded into the project code.
+Only the `extended_node_type` added by the user will appear in the railjson.

 #### Curves and slopes